-Q. How is interest amount calculated ?
+Q. How is the interest amount calculated?

 A: The interest amount is calculated on a daily basis based on the end of day debit balance in the MTF segment

-Q. If i have credit in Normal segment and debit in MTF segment will interest still be charged on the MTF segment ?
+Q. If I have credit in Normal segment and debit in MTF segment will interest still be charged on the MTF segment

-A: For the purpose of interest calculation in MTF segment only the MTF ledger balance would be considered.
-Any credit in the normal segment will not be considered or adjusted while calculating interest on MTF segment.
-If you want to move the credit in Normal segment to MTF segment then you need to send email to firstname.lastname@example.org
+A: For the purpose of interest calculation in the MTF segment only the MTF ledger balance would be considered.
+Any credit in the normal segment will not be considered or adjusted while calculating interest on the MTF segment.
+If you want to move the credit in Normal segment to MTF segment then you need to send email to email@example.com

 Q: Can I transfer funds from my normal trading account segment to the MTF segment?